aws-kr-tnc/moving-to-serverless-workshop-1d/lab-guide/LAB02.md

-# LAB 02 - Build a High Availability Application Architecture.
+# LAB 02 - Building and deploying your application in HA environment

 Before we go to the serverless application architecture, let's deploy our application into the High Availability Applciation Architecture environment to see the obvious differences from the hostbased environment.